 ‘I was very jealous of that white Azalea’ she beamed.
 The old man had passed away a few years ago.
 She’d often see him pruning and watering it.
 ‘He would be so upset to hear it had been dug up’ she said.
 I felt guilty, awkward.
 Like a naughty schoolboy.

-The Azalea did not easily relinquish its prominent position in the front garden.
+The stubborn Azalea did not easily relinquish its position in the front garden.
 Its roots were thick, deep and woody.
 I tried digging it up with a spade but barely made an impact.
 I had to use an electric saw to sever the stem from the deep roots.
 More guilt.
 I didn’t just remove the Azalea.
 I mutilated and murdered it.

 (Margaret’s name has been changed to preserve her anonymity.
 Although her fabulous shopping trolley is something of giveaway).